 Preparation for the course

-Start watching films.
-Watch your old favorites and look for things that you never noticed before.
+In preparation for this course, start watching films.
+Watch your old favorites and look at them with fresh eyes.
 Take mental note of what it is about the films that you enjoy.
 Look at the use of or lack of sound, use of lighting, color, angles, and background.
 Take note of the directors of your favorite films and look for others by the same director.
-Netflix is an excellent way to cross-reference films.
-I recommend staying away from Blockbuster if possible.
-Locally, I recommend renting from Salzers.
+Netflix, Amazon, HBO are all great sources of films.

 I am very excited to be teaching this course.
-Much depends on you, the student to bring to the course your ideas, your passion, and your time.
+Much depends on you, the student to bring your ideas, your passion, and your time in order to create excellent projects.
 We can provide the equipment, we can teach you how to use the equipment, but the the task of telling the story depends on you.
 Plan on reviewing movies in class as well as outside of class, working with drama students/student actors, creating sound for your movie, and working in groups to create small films.
 Saturate your brain with beautiful cinematography so that you can be inspired!

 Students will be introduced to the rhetoric of film and be expected, in writing, to analyze, describe and breakdown the elements of a shot, a scene, and a sequence.
-Students will be introduced to major film genres including the Western, Film Noir, Science Fiction, War, Documentary, and Action/Adventure.
-Students will be introduced to and expected to know the directors, directors of photography, and actors who are best known for their influence on specific genres.
+Students will be introduced to film genres including the Film Noir, Science Fiction, Documentary, and Action/Adventure.
+Students will be introduced to and expected to know the directors, directors of photography, who are best known for their influence on specific genres.
 Students will learn shot techniques, camera movements, and basic lighting techniques.
-Students will learn story boarding techniques and be responsible for the creation of a short film each quarter in a specific genre’s style.
+Students will learn story boarding techniques and be responsible for the creation of several short films each quarter incorporating specific styling and technical skills.

 General Course Goals

 Filmmaking introduces students to the art, technique, and creation of filmmaking.
 Students will research and review filmmaking from the perspective of a performing and visual art.
-The use of the elements and principles of design used in film will be researched when reviewing films and breaking down the scenes and technique applied to the creation of film will be studied.
-Students will explore historical relationships between film, society and world culture.
+The use of the elements and principles of design used in film will be researched when reviewing films.
+After viewing, scenes will be broken down and the techniques applied to the creation of film will be studied.
+Students will explore historical relationships between film, society and world culture for past and present.

 Measurable Student Objectives at Completion of Course